 Lastly, we add the (optional) main rotor brake system, shown in Figure 4.
 This system is capable of stopping the main rotor in less than 10 seconds (after the startup clutch is disengaged, of course ! ) and is operated by a hand control in the cockpit.

 Note that the airframe-attachment points are not shown in these pictures.
-They are awaiting final design, and will be completed after we finish the accurate 3D-CAD model of the airframe.
+They will be defined when the target airframe design is complete.